Teasing Master Takagi-san: Anime

 An anime television series adaptation was announced in the August 2017 issue of Shogakukan's Monthly Shōnen Sunday magazine.
 The series was directed by Hiroaki Akagi at Shin-Ei Animation, with scripts written by Michiko Yokote and character designs by Aya Takano.
 It aired from January 8 to March 26, 2018, on Tokyo MX and other channels.
 The series ran for 12 episodes.
 Crunchyroll simulcasted the series, while Funimation streamed the series with an English dub.

 On January 10, 2019, it was announced that the series would receive a second season; the staff and cast reprised their respective roles.
 It aired from July 7 to September 22, 2019, on Tokyo MX and other channels, with episodes being exclusively streamed on Netflix in Japan; a worldwide release on Netflix took place on December 6.
-The worldwide release was removed from Netflix in December 2024.
+The worldwide release was removed from Netflix on December 6, 2024.

 A third season and an animated film were officially announced in September 2021 after they were first teased with the release of the sixteenth volume of the manga.
 The third season aired on the Super Animeism block on MBS and TBS, and other networks from January 8 to March 26, 2022.
 (Note: MBS listed the season premiere at 25:25 on January 7, 2022, which is effectively January 8 at 1:25 a.m.
 JST.)
 The film features returning staff members from the third season of the anime series.
 It was released in Japan on June 10, 2022.
 On December 28, 2021, Sentai Filmworks announced it had acquired the rights to the third season and the film for worldwide distribution excluding Asia, and is streaming it on Hidive.